-Now that you are sure that the engine is filled with extra oil, it is time to drain the excess oil.
+Now that you know that the engine is filled with extra oil, it is time to drain the excess oil.
 There are two ways to do this: the first method is easy and less messy.
 It requires an oil suction pump through which you pull the oil from either the cap access point or the dipstick tube.
-This method does not require you to raise your car but you will need an air supply for the vacuum.
+This method does not require you to raise your car, but you will need an air supply for the vacuum.
 You can use both a manual vacuum pump or an automatic.
 If you want a manual tool for these tasks, which is also good for several other things, check out the: Vacuum Fluid Extractor Pump Tank Remover Link to Amazon

 The second method is a traditional one and can be messy as well.
 The tools required are a drive socket wrench and a plastic oil pan.
-Raise your car to some height then crawl underneath and locate the plug.
+Raise your car to some height, then crawl underneath and locate the plug.
 Place the plastic oil pan beneath the oil plug and loosen the plug until the oil begins to drip.
 Make sure you don’t loosen the plug too much and remove only a certain amount.
 Check again with the dipstick to ensure the correct amount of oil.